gior/proficiency/README.md

   }
 }
 ```
+_Note_: Be sure to use the same project name you used in Rasa.
+Otherwise the NLU serivce will be unable to answer.

 Write a regression test suite in suite.json.
-Use the current file as reference:
 ```
 {
   "examples": [